 Westerly facing with 'sunken' patio seating area adjacent to the property with retaining wall and step leading up to the remainder of the garden which is laid to lawn, outside tap and 'gardeners' toilet with w/c and wash hand basin, rear access gate to parking area.

-Directly in front of the garage is off road parking for 1 car located next door but one to the property and leading to:-
+Located next door but one to the property and leading to:-

 Up and over door.